CivicActions/open-practice/open-requirements-library/web-consolidation.md

 ## 1 Purpose & Scope

 This requirements template supports solicitations aimed at merging _multiple_ sites across the enterprise into a **single, already‑live Drupal instance**.
-The purpose of this is typically **cost savings** through decommissioning and efficiencies gained from a **streamlined enterprise-wide content management platform**.
-The focus is on **efficient content discovery and migration**—not on building a new site.
+The purpose of this is typically **cost savings** through decommissioning and efficiencies gained from a streamlined enterprise-wide content management platform.

+This initiative also contributes directly to **technology rationalization** — a structured approach to inventorying and evaluating IT assets (such as websites, CMS platforms, and related tools) to identify redundancies, reduce inefficiencies, and make strategic decisions about consolidation or retirement.
+By collapsing disparate web properties into a unified Drupal platform, agencies are enabled to:

+- Reduce costs by eliminating duplicate systems and licenses
+- Improve performance and user experience through modernized, standardized content delivery
+- Enhance security and compliance by consolidating on a vetted platform
+- Simplify the tech stack and reduce the complexity of long-term maintenance
+- Align digital operations with strategic modernization goals and federal-wide rationalization efforts

 Key outcomes include:

 - Comprehensive inventory of every retiring site’s information architecture.
 - AI‑assisted identification of Drupal content‑types, fields and metadata.